mgattozzi/mgattozzi.github.io/_posts/2016-11-03-scheme-input.md

 ```

 We've seen that first line before, we've created a boolean variable
 called `done` that can change it's value.
-We've also set it to false.
+We've also set it to `false`.
 What's that next line though?
 Well we've declared a variable `reader` that
 is mutable.
 Okay, that makes sense, what's all the stuff on the right?
 Well Rust borrows this syntax style from C++.
 What we're telling the